LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/merge.rst

 When they are in conflict, you get to decided which lines you want to keep.
 Each IDE has its own way to take the ``HEAD`` (current) version, ``dec-point`` (incoming) version or both versions.

+.. admonition:: Note

+   You are still able to edit your code.
+It is NOT frozen.

 Let's look at our code and think about what changes we want to keep.
 We want to merge in dec-point, so what is dec-point doing that we like and how can we incorporate it into our code?